-- We use upcycled garments.
+- We upcycle garments.
 Upcycling means taking a product that already exists and transforming it into something new.
-All of our artwear uniforms are made using upcycled garments.
+Many of our artwear styles are made using upcycled uniforms.

-- We produce many of our garments domestically in Los Angeles.
-Its important to consider the fossil fuel consumption involved when importing products from overseas.
+- We produce and/or finish many of our garments domestically in Los Angeles, CA. Its important to consider the fossil fuel consumption involved when importing products from overseas.
 Not only does it reduce our carbon footprint to do things locally, it encourages growth in our own economy as well as ensuring fair labor practices.